Special Activities Center: Iraq

-CIA paramilitary teams continued to assist JSOC in Iraq and in 2007 the combination created a lethal force many credit with having a major impact in the success of "the Surge".
+CIA paramilitary teams continued to assist JSOC in Iraq, and in 2007, the combination created a lethal force many credit with having a major impact in the success of "the Surge".
 They did this by killing or capturing many of the key al-Qaeda leaders in Iraq.
 In a CBS 60 Minutes interview, Pulitzer Prize-winning journalist Bob Woodward described a new special operations capability that allowed for this success.
 This capability was developed by the joint teams of CIA and JSOC.
 Several senior U.S. officials stated that the "joint efforts of JSOC and CIA paramilitary units was the most significant contributor to the defeat of al-Qaeda in Iraq".

 In May 2007, Marine Major Douglas A. Zembiec was serving in SAD/SOG Ground Branch in Iraq when he was killed by small arms fire while leading a raid with Iraq Special Forces.
 Reports from fellow paramilitary officers stated that the flash radio report sent was "five wounded and one martyred".
 Major Zembiec was killed while trying to protect his soldiers, who were members of the Iraqi Army.
 He was honored with an Intelligence Star for his valor in combat.

 On October 26, 2008, SAD/SOG and JSOC conducted an operation in Syria targeting the "foreign fighter logistics network" bringing al-Qaeda operatives into Iraq (See 2008 Abu Kamal raid).
 A U.S. source told CBS News that "the leader of the foreign fighters, an al-Qaeda officer, was the target of Sunday's cross-border raid."
-He said the attack was successful, but did not say whether or not the al-Qaeda officer was killed.
+He said the attack was successful, but did not say whether the al-Qaeda officer was killed.
 Fox News later reported that Abu Ghadiya, "al-Qa'ida's senior coordinator operating in Syria", was killed in the attack.
-The New York Times reported that during the raid U.S. forces killed several armed males who "posed a threat".
+The New York Times reported that, during the raid, U.S. forces killed several armed males who "posed a threat".

 In September 2014, with the rise of the Islamic State, the U.S. government began aggressive military operations against them in both Iraq and Syria.
 SAD Ground Branch was placed in charge of the ground war.
 This is a testament to SAD being the preeminent force for unconventional warfare and their long-standing relationship with the most effective fighting force in the region, the Kurdish Peshmerga.